Ghosts (American TV series): Casting

 On March 4, 2020, Rose McIver was cast in a leading role for the pilot.
 On July 1, 2020, Utkarsh Ambudkar was cast in a main role for the pilot.
 On December 9, 2020, Brandon Scott Jones, Richie Moriarty, Asher Grodman, Rebecca Wisocky, Sheila Carrasco, Danielle Pinnock and Román Zaragoza were cast in main roles for the pilot.
 On May 12, 2021, Devan Chandler Long joined the cast as a series regular.

 Filming

 Filming for the third season began in Montreal on December 2, 2023.

 Reception

 Critical response

 For the first season, the review aggregator website Rotten Tomatoes reported a 93% approval rating with an average rating of 7.3/10, based on 27 critic reviews.
 The website's critics consensus reads, "Ghosts could stand to ask more of its characters, but an excellent ensemble and a genial wit make for easy, softly spooky viewing."
 Metacritic, which uses a weighted average, assigned a score of 69 out of 100 based on 13 critics, indicating "generally favorable reviews".

 On Rotten Tomatoes, the second season received an approval rating of 100% with an average rating of 8.5/10, based on nine critic reviews.

 On Rotten Tomatoes, the third season received an approval rating of 100% with an average rating of 8.1/10, based on seven critic reviews.
+Metacritic assigned a score of 81 out of 100 based on five critics, indicating "universal acclaim".